 Wow am I glad I ran out of oats.

 The inspiration behind this breakfast was the crate of blackberries that came in my CSA box this week.
 I knew I wanted to incorporate them into my breakfast someway and this is what I came up with.

 This breakfast is deceivingly less sinful than it appears.
 It’s decadent and satisfying, yet surprisingly healthy.
-It totals approximately 405 calories, 12 grams of protein, and 9 grams of fat.
 Not bad for a breakfast of French Toast!